pr4shan7/learn-to-code/mastering-programming-skills/1-power-of-unix-commands.md

 # Commands

 ## 1. ps
-lists the processes running on the computer
+Lists the processes running on the computer

 #### Useful commandline options:
     -a : list processes of all users as well as the current user